hashhashgo/NanHua-DataService/README.md

 | `freq`                       | string  | Time interval                                   |

 Time interval can be selected from `INFO`, `TICK`, `MIN1`, `MIN5`, `MIN15`, `MIN30`, `MIN60`, `MIN120`, `MIN240`, `DAY1`, `WEEK1`, `MONTH1`.

+# Legal Notice

+This project is for educational and research purposes only.
+Users are responsible for ensuring that their use complies with all applicable laws and the terms of service of the target website.